top of page

 I asked some friend s and several people I had found online to come to the table with me, to have a conversation and share their journeys and allow me to live stream the conversation to my Facebook group.

+Parents and teachers found connection and hope through Options for Education.
 Schools reopened, but the ethical red flags had already been raised and the demand for alternative education continued to grow.

-We have 38 educational service providers (with 2 on the wait list) from very different walks of life, from very different schools of thought coming together to offer options for education to this community.
+These panel conversations eventually led to our first Education Expo, now an annual event.
+This year, we had 46 Grants Pass area educational service providers from very different walks of life, from very different schools of thought coming together to offer options for education to this community.
+Check back to hear how our expansion to Jackson County is going!

 Warm Regards,